marcodondo97/Website-vendoaccount/README.md

 # Website-vendoaccount

 <h2>Introduction </h2>
-The project is a real website, the goal is to profile users and allow them to insert announcements to sell their social profiles or games accounts, domains, digital advertising spaces.
+The project is a real website, the goal is to profile users and allow them to insert ads to sell their social profiles or games accounts, domains, digital advertising spaces.
 In addition to this I added a messaging system, like a forum site, in order to give users the opportunity to write under the relevant ads.

 <h2>Description</h2>